FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/cse_microservice.md

 # flexibleengine_cse_microservice

-Manages a dedicated microservice resource within Flexibleengine.
+Manages a dedicated microservice resource within FlexibleEngine.

 -> When deleting a microservice, all instances under it will also be deleted together.